sam0x17/criterion.rs/book/src/user_guide/comparing_functions.md

 If you want Criterion.rs to emit a quick comparison of the implementations in a group, enable comparison mode on the group.
 The CLI and summary report normalize the *typical* statistic (the same primary number shown elsewhere in Criterion) so the fastest benchmark shows as `1.00` (ranked first) and slower ones are shown in red.
+Each line also shows how much faster it is than the next entry and its change from the previous run if a baseline exists.
 At the moment only the typical statistic is shown in the comparison summary; other statistics are not included.

 ```rust